Coach Clinics – 2019 NCCP Coach Clinics

 NEZ Baseball is a Baseball Canada RBI Approved association.
-With that designation we require that all coaches complete the following three certification courses:
+With that designation we require that all coaches, at a minimum, complete the following three certification courses:

 The cost of Respect in Sport is $30.00.
 This fee will be reimbursed by NEZ Baseball.
 Please submit your receipt and completion certificate for reimbursement.